mvanderkamp/westures-core/README.md

 actual Tap gesture, it is merely to illustrate the basic idea.

 The default hooks for all Gestures simply return null.
-Data will only be forwarded to bound handlers when a non-null value is returned by a hook.
+Data will only be forwarded to bound handlers when an object is returned by a hook.
 Returned values should be packed inside an object.
 For example, instead of just `return 42;`, a custom hook should do `return { value: 42 };`